PatrykBBB/dl-sysid-eeci2025/README.md

 # Software requirements

 We suggest creating a conda virtual environment with Python and all the [required packages](requirements.txt) for the course.
 Follow the [official instructions](https://www.anaconda.com/docs/getting-started/anaconda/install) to install Anaconda on your system.
-Then, use the following commands:
+Then, use the following commands in your terminal:

 ``
 conda create --name eeci python=3.12